 Our practical guidance on how to measure and report a gender pay gap sets out the key steps that employers should take to comply with the gender pay gap Regulations.

 ... our on-demand webinar on gender pay gap reporting, in which employment lawyers Patrick Brodie and Kelly Thomson answer your questions about the new requirements.

-- What changes were made to the gender pay gap reporting duty in the revised version of the draft Regulations published on 6 December 2016?
+- What changes were made to the gender pay gap reporting duty in the revised version of the Regulations published on 6 December 2016?

-- Which employers will be covered by the gender pay gap reporting duty?
+- Which employers are covered by the gender pay gap reporting duty?

 - When does the gender pay gap reporting duty come into force?

-- What information will employers be required to publish under the gender pay gap reporting duty?
+- What information are employers required to publish under the gender pay gap reporting duty?

 - How is pay defined for the purposes of reporting an organisation's gender pay gap?